-Sanjay Raut’s ED custody extended till August 8 in money-laundering case
+Sanjay Raut’s ED custody extended till August 8 in money-laundering case, his wife summoned

 Raut has denied the allegations against him.

+Meanwhile on Thursday evening, the Enforcement Directorate summoned the Shiv Sena leader’s wife Varsha Raut as well, India Today reported.
+However, it is not known when she has been asked to appear.

+The summons were sent after transactions carried out on Varsha Raut’s bank account came to light, ANI reported, citing the central agency.

-On Monday, former Maharashtra Chief Minister Uddhav Thackeray described the Shiv Sena leader’s arrest as “vendetta politics”, ANI reported.
+On Monday, former Maharashtra Chief Minister Uddhav Thackeray described the Sanjay Raut’s arrest as “vendetta politics”, ANI reported.

 “We have to wipe out whoever speaks against us – a vendetta politics with such a mindset is going on,” he said.